bytedance/Elkeid/README.md

 * **Elkeid**'s rule engine **Elkeid HUB** can also be well linked with external multiple systems.

-**Ekeid** integrates these capabilities into one platform to meet the complex security requirements of different workloads, while also achieving multi-component capability association.
+**Elkeid** integrates these capabilities into one platform to meet the complex security requirements of different workloads, while also achieving multi-component capability association.
 What is even more rare is that each component undergoes massive byte-beating.
 Data and years of combat testing.